SAVE 20% ON SUBSCRIPTION NOW AVAILABLE

 Chemical exfoliant - breaks bonds between dead skin cells so that they can be washed away e.g. AHAs and BHAs

 Cleansing - a method of deep cleaning your skin to remove excess sebum, makeup and build up of pollutants from the environment.
-It’s recommended that you cleanse twice a day, morning and night.
-Our Balancer Oil-to-milk Cleanser removes both oil-based and water-based debris from the skin.
+Our Balancer Cream Cleanser removes both oil-based and water-based debris from the skin.

 Collagen - a very important protein, found in many parts of the body.
 Its role in the skin is to keep it elastic and plump.
-Collagen can be broken down by UV rays from the sun and free radicals.
+Collagen can be broken down by UV rays from the sun and free radicals, which is why a sunscreen and antioxidant-rich skincare is so important to protect your skin.

 Fragrance-free - fragrances are common irritants that are found in many skincare products.
 Always choose fragrance-free where possible, and be aware of ‘unscented’ products as these may just mean a fragrance has been added to mask another smell.